 Our Mission Statement

-Windustry's mission is to promote sustainable energy solutions and empower communities to develop and own clean energy assets.
-As an independent voice acting in support of communities, we work, through education, outreach and advocacy, to advance broad community ownership of renewable energy.
-Windustry is an Equal Opportunity Provider.
+Windustry’s mission is to promote sustainable energy solutions and empower communities to develop and own clean energy assets.
+As an independent voice and resource acting in support of communities, we work – through education, outreach, and advocacy – to advance broad community commitment to renewable energy.

 The sector of the economy responsible for the most greenhouse gas emissions is the power sector, and the source that produces the largest share of our electricity and the bulk of greenhouse gases is coal.
 Community renewables are the most rapidly deployable form of green energy, because they require minimal upgrades to the transmission grid.
 Community renewables also provide the most economic benefit to their communities, since more of the dollars saved and made stay in the local community.

-Lisa Daniels - Executive Director and Founder, Windustry
+Lisa Daniels - Executive Director and Founder of Windustry

-- James Duffy - Law partner, Nixon Peabody LLP
+- James Duffy - Law Partner at Nixon Peabody LLP

 Community Wind Energy Advocacy